 Healthy streams naturally meander across a landscape over time.
 Sinuosity is a measure of how much a stream meanders and is defined by a ratio of channel length between two points on a channel to a straight-line distance between the same two points.
 Sinuosity or channel pattern can range from a straight line to a winding pattern, or meandering.
 Channelized sections of streams that have been straightened typically have low sinuosity (i.e., a number closer to one).
 Much of the loss in sinuosity in streams within the Oak Creek watershed most likely occurred in the late part of the 19th century and early part of the 20th century from ditching or channel straightening to accommodate agricultural development.
-Other channelized streams within the watershed were ditched to better accommodate urban development, including the construction of IH 94 that crosses the western portion of the watershed are reported by assessment area for the years 1958 and 2015 in Table 4.2.
+Other channelized streams within the watershed were ditched to better accommodate urban development, including the construction of Interstate Highway 94 (IH 94) that crosses the western portion of the watershed from north to south.
+The sinuosities of the three principal stream reaches within the Oak Creek watershed are reported by assessment area for the years 1958 and 2015 in Table 4.2.
 As indicated in the table, stream sinuosities have changed very little since 1958.
-Sinuosities within the watershed ranged from 1.0 (a straight line) in the Lower Mitchell Field Drainage Ditch, to a maximum of 1.33 in the Lower Oak Creek-Mill Pond assessment area where the stream has a series of tight meanders upstream of the Mill Pond.
+Sinuosities within the watershed ranged from 1.0 (a straight line) in the Lower Mitchell Field Drainage Ditch, to a maximum of 1.33 in the Lower Oak Creek - Mill Pond assessment area where the stream has a series of tight meanders upstream of the Mill Pond.